cdmandrews/cdmandrews.github.io/3301/weekly/week-05-notes.md

 Participate in the "Make it plain" discussion forum in your group.
 You've got a two-part task this time out:

 - First, write reflectively in response to this week's readings: What is a "professional style"?
 What does it look like, sound like, feel like?
 What did you think that phrase meant six weeks ago (if you thought about it all)?
 What do you think that means for you today?

-- Choose ten concepts, technical terms, processes, acronyms, or jargon from your major.
+- Choose **five** concepts, technical terms, processes, acronyms, or jargon from your major.
+(If you're absolutely stuck and can't think of any, you may pick from these jargon lists for [medicine](https://www.ruf.rice.edu/~kemmer/Words04/usage/jargon_medical.html), [finance](https://www.ruf.rice.edu/~kemmer/Words04/usage/jargon_financial.html), and the [law](https://www.ruf.rice.edu/~kemmer/Words04/usage/jargon_legal.html).)
-  - List your ten terms, along with definitions that would be appropriate for a professional or academic in that field.
+  - List your five terms and provide relatively technical definitions that would be appropriate for a professional or academic in that field.
+(If you want to use definitions from another published source, that's okay; please provide some kind of brief citation)
-  - Then write a one- to three-sentence definition for each term that explains it in plain language.
+  - Then write your own one- to three-sentence definitions for each term, attempting to explainin it in plain language.
 (Plain language examples to get you started: [Coronavirus Plain Language Glossary](https://acl.gov/sites/default/files/common/Words-To-Know-About-the-Coronavirus-in-Plain-Language.pdf), [COVID-19 in Plain Language](https://ilny.us/phocadownload/covid-19-plain-language-flyer-with-facemask.pdf))
 - In your groups, discuss, share strategies, reflect on assigned readings, and talk out what you noticed this week.